worldbank/wb-reproducible-research-repository/resources/julia/README.md

 The complete list of juliaup commands is [here](https://github.com/JuliaLang/juliaup).

-## Activating an environment in Julia
+## Activating a new environment in Julia

 Julia is specifically built to work with environments.
 You can create a new environment by opening Julia in the command line, pressing the key `]` and entering the command `activate {folder-path}`.
 This will create an environment with the name of the folder you're pointing at.
 If you want the environment to have the same name as your current folder, then type: